SymfonyCasts/symfony7/sfcasts/handle-form.md

 > Do not exceed 120% core flux

 OK, submit the form again, and there it is.
-Our success flash message, announcing that the part quantum reactor was successfully created.
+Our flash message, announcing that the part quantum reactor was successfully created.
 And if I try to refresh the page, the message is gone, so it was shown only once, and Chrome does not ask me if I want to resubmit the form again, so it was